m3-center/molfuse/DEBUGGING.md

 # - All file paths in test_config.json point to your *small test data files*.

-python main_orchestrator.py --config test_config_for_e2e.json # A specially crafted minimal config Use code with caution.
+python main_orchestrator.py --config test_config_for_e2e.json # A specially crafted minimal config
-Bash
-Verification: Check orchestrator.log.
-Inspect the entire experiment_workspace/run_YYYYMMDD_HHMMSS/ structure and the final_report/ content.